Psychology and Communication Technology (PaCT) Lab

 Sami received her bachelor of science in psychology from Penn State York.
 Currently, she is a Patient Registration Representative at Inova Loudoun Hospital (Inova Health System).
 Sami continues to collaborate on research with Dr. Muscanell which examines the social and cognitive influences on social media as they impact college student’s alcohol expectancies.
 Her research interests include substance abuse and addiction, in addition to mental health issues such as depression and anxiety.
 She plans on going to graduate school to work towards a Ph.D. in psychology.

 Chi Kiu Kelvin Wong, Research Assistant

-Kelvin is currently a sophomore at Penn State York and is majoring in Psychology.
-He is interested in how video games can influence a person’s social development, in addition to other areas within the social and developmental fields of Psychology.
-Kelvin is planning on going to graduate school after he graduates to earn his Ph.D.
+Kelvin is currently a junior at Penn State (University Park) and is majoring in Psychology.
+He completed his first two years of undergraduate study at Penn State York, and continues to work on research at both campuses.
+Kelvin’s research with Dr. Muscanell explores interpretations of emojis and impression formation.
+He is interested in the psychology of video games, in addition to other areas within both the social and clinical fields of Psychology.
+Kelvin is planning on going to graduate school to earn his Ph.D.

 Are you interested in becoming a research assistant?

-Dr. Muscanell is accepting applications for research assistants (positions starting Fall 2017).
+Dr. Muscanell is not currently accepting new research assistants (Fall 2017).
+Please check back next semester.